dylanhansch/SystemStatus/README.md

 SystemStatus
 ============

+I am no longer maintaining this, and it no longer reflects my current abilities or style.
+As such, I have archived this repo.

 System Status is an extensive system and network monitoring tool.
+This includes a bunch of improvements I made on-top of [mojeda's ServerStatus](https://github.com/mojeda/ServerStatus).

 ![Screenshot](http://i.imgur.com/Q3z0kDq.jpg)